Hydration Reservoir Care

 - A small brush on a long cord to run the length of your mist and drink hoses

 - A reservoir hanger that props the reservoir open to let the water completely air dry between uses.

 How to clean the reservoir

-Start by dropping in a cleaning tablet or pouring your homemade cleaning solution into the reservoir.
-Shake the reservoir, then set it aside and let it soak, rinse out the reservoir with a small amount of dish soap to help remove any remaining solution.
-Lastly, hang the reservoir upside down with its opening propped open to air dry.
-See detailed directions below.
+Start by dropping in a tablet, or your own homemade cleaning solution into the reservoir.
+Shake the reservoir, then set it aside and let it soak.
+Rinse out the reservoir with a small amount of dish soap to help remove any remaining solution.
+Now either hang, or set aside with the reservoir (propped open) to air dry.

 Step One: Soaking

-1. Fill the reservoir with warm water, add cleaning solution, close the top, and shake it for approximately 30 seconds.
+1. Fill the reservoir with warm water, add cleaning solution, close the lid, and shake it for approximately 30 seconds.

 - If using the ExtremeMist PCS, aim the PCS mist nozzle away from yourself and turn on the PCS for a few moments to allow solution to run through the misting hose and nozzle.
 Then set it aside.
 (Exercise caution not to spray on your clothes if using a bleach solution).